zacharyjkunkel/sdvxplus-controller/README.md

 I was inspired by other projects like
 https://github.com/speedypotato/Pocket-SDVX
 https://github.com/mon/PocketVoltex
-I wanted a device that could handle more inputs so I got to work on making my own.
+but I wanted a device that could handle more inputs so I got to work on making my own.